amaterasus33AI/llm-natural-redteaming-en/README.md

 # Natural Red Teaming & AI Power Unit 🌊

-**Changing LLM behavior through natural conversation only — no tools, no special prompts.**
+Changing LLM behavior through natural conversation and a little playfulness 😄 — no tools, no special prompts.

 ## Overview
 This research explores how LLMs can be influenced through purely natural conversation,